Chalmers-Aeroteam/Wing_Dimensions/README.md

 # Wing_Dimensions
-Code to calculatre the wing dimensions based on Daniel Raymers approach for homebuilt aircraft
+Code to calculate the wing dimensions based on Daniel Raymers approach for homebuilt aircraft